BULLDOG TESTING CENTER

 The Bulldog Testing Center (BTC) is a campus facility that helps both faculty and students with their testing needs.
-We provide a proctored, secure, quiet, relaxing environment for test takers and a simple process for faculty to set-up the exam via email (see the Faculty heading below for directions).
-Our facility administers early takes and make-ups for exams that have or will be given in the classroom.
-The BTC also provides an excellent testing environment for department exams such as the Calculus Readiness Test (CRT), US Constitution Test, and the Upper Division Writing Exam (UDWE).
+We provide a proctored, secure, quiet, relaxing environment for test takers and a simple process for faculty to set-up exams in person or through email.
+The BTC administers early take, make-up, full class, and computer based blackboard exams.
+The BTC also provides an excellent testing environment for department exams such as the ALEKS, Calculus Readiness Test (CRT), US Constitution Test, and the Upper Division Writing Exam (UDWE).

 If you are interested in taking the TEAS, GRE, GRE Subject, TOEFL, PRAXIS, or any

-non-Fresno state examinations please visit the Professional Examination Services department website.
+non-Fresno state examinations please visit the PROFESSIONAL EXAMINATION SERVICES (PES) department website.

 that tests will be administered each day on a first-come, first-served basis.
 Please